RaoulHC/url-bot-rs/README.md

 - `report_mime` (bool) if enabled, causes mime types to be reported, if no other title or metadata is found.
 - `history` (bool) enable previous post information using a database
+- `invite` (bool) if enabled `/invite` will cause the bot to join a channel, this is automatically added to the configuration file for next time

 The `[parameters]` section includes a number of tunable parameters: